 There is a lot to the health care law (Affordable Care Act), but it is based on a few simple principles that are described below:

-State Health Insurance Exchanges (also called Health Insurance Marketplaces) are available as of October 1, 2013 for individuals to be able to choose insurance plans that will start in January 2014.
-For students who are residents of the State of Maryland, the Maryland Health Connection (855-642-8572) is the state's new health insurance marketplace that will make it easier to shop, compare and enroll in quality health insurance coverage.
+State Health Insurance Exchanges (also called Health Insurance Marketplaces) became available October 1, 2013 for individuals to be able to choose insurance plans.
+For students who are residents of the State of Maryland, the Maryland Health Connection (855-642-8572) is the state's health insurance marketplace that will make it easier to shop, compare and enroll in quality health insurance coverage.
 There you can determine your eligibility for Medicaid coverage or for financial assistance to reduce the cost of your health insurance, based on household income.
 Students who are not Maryland residents, should visit Healthcare.gov to be directed to health insurance exchanges from their own states.

 Another resource for Western Maryland is the Door to HealthCare a program of Healthy Howard, Inc. which provides free help to residents of six Maryland counties in choosing affordable, quality health coverage.
 The Door is the official source for information about new health insurance options in the counties of Allegany, Carroll, Frederick, Garrett, Howard and Washington.
 Visit them online (click on link above) or call toll free at